Nurses say their smoking affects patient care

 Smoking among nurses affects interactions with patients, Sarna says.
 Nurses who smoke are less likely to intervene with patients who smoke, and they experience a high degree of shame and guilt about their smoking, taking steps to try to hide the evidence of their smoking, such as repeated brushing of teeth, frequent hand washing, and wearing cologne.

 The study shows the need to develop work-based strategies and programs to support cessation efforts.

-"The benefits of supporting smoking cessation in the worksite could have an immediate positive impact on nurses’ health, and might result in other positive outcomes (e.g., reduced sick time)," the study concludes.
+"The benefits of supporting smoking cessation in the workplace could have an immediate positive impact on nurses’ health, and might result in other positive outcomes (e.g., reduced sick time)," the study concludes.
 "The benefit to patients must also be emphasized, as nonsmoking clinicians are more likely to provide cessation interventions than their smoking counterparts."